 Children often fail to understand how or what it took to prepare a good meal or give them a present that can result in a lack of appreciation and satisfaction with opportunities and gifts they are given.
 Expressing thanks helps kids to be happier with what they have instead of always wanting or needing something more.
 A little gratitude goes a long way!

 Practicing gratitude can be as simple as writing down three things you are grateful for each day, but there are lots of ways to help your kids express a little thanks.
-Below are five ideas to get you started.
+Below are 5 ways to get you started.

 1. Share what you are thankful for each night before bed.